Skip to content

 Before you begin a battle to get your Facebook account back, you must review the terms and conditions of the company (community guidelines).
 You’ll want to ensure that you aren’t violating any rules.
 If you do manage to get a manual (human reviewer) to look at your appeal, you will want to make it clear that you understand the problem and how you intend to correct it.
 (For example, if you’ve been attempting to friend tons of strangers or if you’ve been instant messaging people you don’t really know).

-Report a hacked Facebook account
+2. Report a hacked Facebook account

 Many of the people who contact us believe that the Facebook ban is the result of someone hacking into their account and posting and doing things that violate Meta’s policies.
 Here is the Facebook form to use if you believe a hacker has taken over your account.
-This form can be used without signing into Facebook.

 Also, remember, if someone has hacked your account and changed the email address associated with your account, you can reverse this change.
-Facebook always emails users when the primary email address on an account is altered.
-That email provides a link that will restore your account.
-You must change your password once your account is returned to you.
-Note: Always review the address field of any email you’ve received and make sure it is coming from Facebook before clicking on any links inside.
+If something alters your account, Facebook will email you.
+You must change your password once Facebook alerts you.

-Make an appeal to Facebook about your disabled account
+3. Make an appeal to Facebook about your disabled account

-Escalate your complaint
+4. Escalate your complaint

 Because we receive so many requests for help about banned Facebook accounts, our researcher, Meera, has spent a great deal of time searching for someone at Facebook who will respond to the complaints we receive about closed social media accounts.
 You can contact Meera directly, and she will provide you with the latest executive contact we have found to be (sometimes) helpful for users who have had their Facebook accounts banned by mistake.